paul-avery-mcconico/dynamic-module-federation/README.md

 This package provides React compatible component as well as hook to load and render Module-federated micro-apps in dynamic way.

-- It will dynamically import the repote applications and will only import the part of the remote application that is required.
+- It will dynamically import the remote applications and will only import the part of the remote application that is required.
 - It automatically handles the scenario where multiple instances of remote app is consumed inside the host application.
 - It provides easy to use react component and hook to use the imported modules from remote app.